tc39/proposal-type-annotations/README.md

 ```

 A `type` before the identifier defines it as a type that can and should be ignored by
 the JavaScript runtime and not be imported.
-A `type` immediately after `import` means that each
+A `type` immediately after the `import` means that all
-identifier is treated as `type`, so the meaning is instead `import 'some-package-with-type'`.
+identifiera are treated as `type`, and the whole import is ignored by the JS runtime.

 > Note that the first form is not currently supported by TypeScript but is supported by Flow and Hegel.
+Also note that for the second form, TypeScript allows you to preserve the import itself using
+the `importsNotUsedAsValues` flag, but the default for the flag is the same as the one describe
+here: ignoring the whole import.

 ### Classes